 Social Networking

-Three Spaces is now out on Kindle, Kobo, Nook Books and iBooks, and available on Amazon and Amazon sites worldwide & Bn.com in print form in April 2013.
-In it, you have the following poems about social networking and technology, just one click away, for just $2.99:
+Three Spaces is now out on Kindle, Kobo, Nook Books, Sony Reader and iBooks, and available on Amazon and Amazon sites worldwide & Bn.com in print form as well.
+In it, you have the following poems about social networking and technology, just one click away, for just $4.99:

 POEMS ABOUT SOCIAL NETWORKING IN THREE SPACES: